UMR-Big-Data-Analytics/ddm-akka/README.md

   ```

 2. Get the Akka libraries

-In the latest versions of Akka, the license of Akka changed requiring use to obtain a token (free for development).
+The license of Akka requires the user to obtain an access token (free for development) to checkout the libraries.
 For this, create an account for [Akka](https://account.akka.io/) and get your token from [here](https://account.akka.io/token).
 Then, we need to add this token to the `~/.m2/settings.xml` file (Linux/Mac), `c:\Users\<username>\.m2`.
 If this file does not exist, create it.
 Add the following content to this file, replacing `#TOKEN` with your actual token: